Clothing in India: Contemporary clothing

 During the 1960s and 1970s, at the same time as Western fashion was absorbing elements of Indian dress, Indian fashion also began to actively absorb elements of Western dress.
 Throughout the 1980s and 1990s, Western designers enthusiastically incorporated traditional Indian crafts, textiles and techniques in their work at the same time as Indian designers allowed the West to influence their work.
-By the turn of the 21st century, both Western and Indian clothing had intermingled creating a unique style of clothing for the typical urban Indian population.
-Women started wearing more comfortable clothing and exposure to international fashion led to a fusion of western and Indian styles of clothing.
+By the turn of the 21st century, both Western and Indian clothing had intermingled, creating a unique style of clothing for the typical urban Indian population.
+Women started wearing more comfortable clothing, and exposure to international fashion led to a fusion of western and Indian styles of clothing.
 While women have the choice to wear either Western or traditional dress to work, most Indian multinational companies insist that male employees wear Western dress.

-Women's clothing in India nowadays consists of both formal and casual wear such as gowns, pants, shirts, and tops.
-Traditional Indian clothing such as the kurti have been combined with jeans to form part of casual attire.
-Fashion designers in India have blended several elements of Indian traditional designs into conventional western wear to create a unique style of contemporary Indian fashion.
+Women's clothing in India nowadays consists of both formal and casual wear, such as gowns, pants, shirts, and tops.
+Traditional Indian clothing, such as the kurti has been combined with jeans to form part of casual attire.
+Fashion designers in India have blended several elements of Indian traditional designs into conventional Western wear to create a unique style of contemporary Indian fashion.